tikikun/tikikun.github.io/content/posts/tutorial-high-quality-llm-on-low-vram/index.md

 ### Strategy 2: You need system prompt, it matters!
 ![](images/claude-prompt.png )
-*System prompt of claude*
+*System prompt of Claude*

 Anthropic has published their system prompt of their own model in [this page](https://docs.anthropic.com/en/release-notes/system-prompts#july-12th-2024).

-This explains a lot of claude sonnet behaviors like being very concise and follow instruction strictly.
+This explains a lot of Claude sonnet behaviors like being very concise and follow instruction strictly.
 This also showing that.
 - System prompt can improve model quality
-- System prompt that caters to your likings will improve your experience with the model
+- System prompt that caters to your liking will improve your experience with the model
 - Most model providers have some kinds of system prompt and their api of the model does not behave the same with as their model on their UI.

 The below is the instruction I am using now personally